IBM/migrate-app-to-openshift-using-ta/WIKI.md

 ## Flow

+1. Developer installs IBM Cloud Pak for Application and access IBM Transformation Advisor
-1. Developer downloads a custom Data Collector from Transformation Advisor
+2. Developer downloads a custom Data Collector from Transformation Advisor
-2. Developer runs the Data Collector on the traditional WebSphere Application Server host
+3. Developer runs the Data Collector on the traditional WebSphere Application Server host where application (to be migrated) is running
-3. Data Collector analysis is uploaded (automatically or manually)
+4. Data Collector analysis is uploaded (automatically or manually)
-4. Developer reviews recommendations in Transformation Advisor and creates a migration bundle
+5. Developer reviews recommendations in Transformation Advisor and creates a migration bundle
-5. Developer downloads migration bundle
+6. Developer downloads migration bundle
-6. Developer uses Docker to build an image and upload it to OpenShift Docker Registry
+7. Developer uses Docker to build an image and upload it to OpenShift Docker Registry
-7. Developer creates an app using the pushed image and runs the containerized app.
+8. Developer creates an app using the pushed image and runs the containerized app

 ## Included components